 Employment discrimination laws seek to prevent discrimination by employers based on race, color, sex, religion, national origin, disability, or age, as well as protection from retaliation for employees filing or supporting discrimination complaints.
 Both state and federal laws provide protection for employees, with some differences, mainly in the size of business to which the laws apply.
-State law also provides protection for additional reasons, including marital status, family relationship, and injured workers.
+State law also provides protection for additional reasons including marital status, family relationship, and injured workers.
 The Bureau of Labor and Industries' (BOLI) Civil Rights Division is charged with enforcing state laws to ensure job seekers and employees have equal access to jobs, career schools, promotions, and a work environment free from discrimination and harassment.

 Although not specifically addressed in state law, a number of local jurisdictions in Oregon have adopted ordinances that prohibit discrimination based on sexual orientation and/or gender identity.

-BOLI maintains a summary list of federal, state, and local protected classes and the size of business to which the laws apply - see http://egov.oregon.gov/BOLI/TA/ProtectedClassesOverview.pdf
+BOLI maintains a summary list of federal, state, and locally protected classes and the size of business to which the laws apply on their website.